 John once rode a horse 1,500 miles around Lake Baikal in Russia.

 John met his wife, Kate, when he was four years old.
-It took a while, but they now live outside of Boston and have two young children.
+John lives with his wife and children in coastal Maine.

 An avid fisherman, John’s secret desire is to become a Maine fishing guide.